adrianratnapala/tpl00-lambda/README.md

 grammars can be written for the same data structure, but they tend to be more complicated because they need various catch-alls that don't represent particular data types.

+### The AST and its post-fixity.

+How is the AST actually put together?
+The `AstNode`s are stored contiguously in memory along with some metadata.

+        typedef struct {
+                const char *zname;
+                const char *zsrc;
+                SyntaxError *error;
+                uint32_t zsrc_len;
+                uint32_t nnodes_alloced;
+                uint32_t nnodes;
+                AstNode nodes[];
+        } Ast;

+Also we have:

+        typedef struct {
+                uint32_t token;
+        } AstFree;

+Which means that free variables are just represented by a number representing the varname.
+More interestingly we have:

+        typedef struct {
+                uint32_t arg_size;
+        } AstCall;

+What???

+We are relying on a guarantee that nodes are stored in post-fix order.
+That means each sub-tree in the AST is stored contiguously and the root of every tree is the last node in it.

+Given a pointer to a CALL, we can calculate the pointer to the root of its argument g by just subtracting 1.
+But the full argument sub-tree has a variable size, which we must store.
+The root of the called function is at

+        pointer-to-called-function = pointer-to-CALL - arg_size - 1